SNBeast/CTRPF-AR-CHEAT-CODES/README.md

 Hello, it's the new-new, unofficial owner of this archive ;P. I am keeping this repo up to date with the cheats in Sharkive and Checkpoint (whichever is newer at time of checking), and updating it for readability and pushing the recommended way of usage.
 This is an individual effort, and do not expect it to last a seriously long time.
 This is provided solely for convenience as the cheats here could just be updated by downloading Sharkive's source, copying the 3ds folder, and renaming it to "cheats" and dragging it to your SD root, or doing the same with Checkpoint except the 3ds folder is within the Sharkive folder.

-Thank you to JourneyOver for the original repo, without which I wouldn't know that there was a version of Luma3DS 9.1 with the cheat loader (since 9.1 and above is what can load on FIRM 11.8+), and thank you to iSharingan for your earnest attempt to have the repo last a little longer.
+Thank you to JourneyOver for the original repo, Nanquitas for making the original plugin, mariohackandglitch for the newer plugin version, and iSharingan for keeping the repo alive.

 <b>[Here's Sharkive for those wanting to contribute there, too](https://github.com/FlagBrew/Sharkive)</b>